Canon T6i vs Leica D-LUX 6

 It is notable that the T6i has a microphone port, which is missing on the D-LUX 6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6i and the D-LUX 6 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D-LUX 6 have been discontinued, but can regularly be found used on ebay.
 The D-LUX 6 was replaced by the Leica D-LUX Typ 109, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T6i and D-LUX 6 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Leica D-LUX 6 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Leica D-LUX 6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.